-□ 3) Install the muffler and muffler extension onto the engine and make the cutout in the cowl for muffler clearance.
+☐ 3) Install the muffler and muffler extension onto the engine and make the cutout in the cowl for muffler clearance.
 Connect the fuel and pressure lines to the carburetor, muffler and fuel filler valve.
-Secure the cowl to fuselage using the M3x10mm screws.
+Secure the cowl to fuse-lage using the 3x10mm screws to tighten the screws.